 Need for Medical Assistance

 Travelers who develop fever, dark urine, or pale skin (due to anemia) should seek urgent medical attention.
 Travelers should mention bartonellosis to treating physicians, who often think of malaria in a traveler exposed in Peru.
+Fever and anemia from jungle areas are more to be likely to be caused by malaria, whereas fever and anemia from the Andean valleys are more likely to be caused by bartonellosis.
 Acute bartonellosis is a very serious, potentially fatal illness, but early diagnosis and treatment with common antibiotics can drastically reduce the potential for a fatal outcome.

 Wear long sleeves and long pants and observe daytime and nighttime personal protective measures against sand fly bites.
 Observe standard insect precautions, but remember that the tiny sand flies can penetrate typical mosquito nets.
 DEET-based insect repellents are generally effective.